Article

 When a team is new, we do not have any data.
 Therefore, we cannot forecast capacity.
 There are several ways to get around this.

-SAFe suggests calculating the capacity for the first Sprint/Iteration.
+SAFe suggests calculating the Capacity for the first Sprint/Iteration.
 SAFe uses 8 Story Points per developer for a 2 week Sprint, or more generally 0.8 Story Points per workday.
 0.8 Story Points per workday take into account the time spent for the Sprint events and Refinement.

 Another option to determine the Capacity for the first Sprint/Iteration would be to select Stories for the Sprint and then to count the number of Story Points.